tuva-health/docs/docs/knowledge-base/hospital-readmissions.md

 1. This algorithm requires mapping the primary ICD-10-CM code to the custom CCS diagnosis categories and all the ICD-10-PCS codes to the custom CCS procedure categories for each inpatient admission (terminology datasets #8 and #9).

-2. For each inpatient admission, check whether the CCS diagnosis and procedure categories fall under the always planned list of diagnoses and procedures (terminology datasets #4 and #5).
+2. For each inpatient admission, check whether the CCS diagnosis and procedure categories fall under the "always planned" list of diagnoses and procedures (terminology datasets #4 and #5).
 If any match occurs, this is a planned admission.

 3. For each inpatient admission, check whether the CCS procedure categories and ICD-10-PCS codes fall under the list of potentially planned procedures (terminology dataset #6).
-If any match occurs, check whether this patient had any primary ICD-10-CM code or CCS diagnosis category that is considered always acute (terminology dataset #7).
+If any match occurs, check whether this patient had any primary ICD-10-CM code or CCS diagnosis category that is considered an "always acute" code (terminology dataset #7).
 If the answer is no, this is a planned admission.

 4. Inpatient admissions that do not qualify as planned admissions based on steps #2 and #3 above are considered unplanned.